 How Does Description Benefit Students Without Visual Impairments?

-How Audio description expands the effectiveness of video-based media in the classroom and appeals to diverse learners.
+Description expands the effectiveness of video-based media in the classroom and appeals to diverse learners.

 A Research-Based Foundation

-Other Benefits of Listening to Audio Description
+Other Benefits of Listening to Description

 Language Development